-VR may still be young, with an install base still small compared to the world of traditional gaming consoles, but it can’t be ignored that mounting sales of the Playstation VR headset—effectively a very expensive accessory for the PS4—is adding up to considerable revenue.
-In an era where PS4 has a significant install base lead already, and with PSVR further sharpening the system’s competitive edge, pressure is mounting for Microsoft to figure out its Xbox VR strategy.
+VR may still be young, with an install base still small compared to the world of traditional gaming consoles, but it can’t be ignored that mounting sales of the Playstation VR headset—effectively a very expensive PS4 accessory—is adding up to considerable revenue.
+In a generation where PS4 has maintained a significant install base lead (and PS5 set to support VR when it launches later this year) pressure is mounting for Microsoft to figure out its Xbox VR strategy.

-Update (April 4th, 2019): Article updated with Sony’s latest official sales figures for PS4 (91.6 million, January 7th) and PlayStation VR (4.2 million, March 25th), and latest movements (or lack thereof) on VR from Xbox.
+Update (June 25th, 2020): Article updated with Sony’s latest official sales figures for PS4 (106 million) and PlayStation VR (5 million), which were announced in January, and the latest movements (or lack thereof) of VR on Xbox.

 Moving the Needle

-Sony announced that PS4 sales (including PS4 and PS4 Pro) have reached 91.6 million units as of January.
-Microsoft meanwhile hasn’t publicly revealed their Xbox One sales figures for some time, though recent estimates put it somewhere around 40 million units.
+Sony’s official figures put PS4 sales (including PS4 and PS4 Pro) at 106 million units as of the end of 2019.
+Microsoft meanwhile hasn’t publicly revealed their Xbox One sales figures for some time, though recent estimates put it somewhere around 50 million units.
 Competitively, that’s a massive gap.
 And it isn’t helping Microsoft that, for gamers on the fence between the two consoles, PlayStation has a big fat check mark in the VR column while Xbox doesn’t.

 It isn’t just the weight of VR support that could be furthering PlayStation’s edge, there’s revenue to be considered too.
 PSVR’s install base might not be huge relative to PS4, but it’s an expensive device—often even more expensive than the console that powers it—bringing the company considerable additional revenue.